 Step 1: Take Pictures Of Your Vehicle

 If you haven't already done so, make sure to read my blog article on what to do at the scene when you're in a car wreck.
-That will help you know what to do at the scene.
 If you are reading this after you've been in a wreck and left a scene, make sure to go outside and take pictures of your vehicle.
 All sides, all angles, zoomed in, zoomed out.
 Then, make sure to download the photos and email them to yourself so you don't lose them if your phone crashes or breaks.
 If you don't have the ability to take photos with your phone, use a digitial camera for the best quality.
 If you don't have a digitial camera, use any camera to take pictures.
 You can even use a video camera to take video.
 Whatever gets the job done.
 The key is to make sure that you can see all the damage up close and overall compared to the vehicle.

 Step 2: Call The Insurance Company To Make A Claim

 Next, you need to call the insurance company of the at-fault driver.
 There are a couple options here.
 One is the other driver's insurance, if you have that information.
 Another is your insurance, which applies if you get hit by a driver that doesn't have insurance or you are in a hit and run.
 You may need to wait for the police report to come out to figure out insurance.
 Right now, you are only concerned about property damage.
 When you call, you follow the steps for setting up a property damage claim.
 Eventually you will get to an adjuster.
 You will need to describe to them where this happened, the drivers involved, the time, and the fact you were in a wreck.
 On a side note, if liability is in dispute, do not agree to give a recorded statement without first calling a lawyer.